rasmusulriksen/BachelorsProject/Diagrams/C4ContainerDiagram.md

     Client2((client2.imsdigitalpost.dk))

     subgraph MessageQueueAPI1
-        MessageQueueAPI1Description["<br>- C# API <br>-Abstracts PostgreSQL interaction to reduce coupling <br>-This is a logical representation of the only message queue in the system (for readability)"]:::description
+        MessageQueueAPI1Description["<br>- C# API <br>-Abstracts PostgreSQL interaction to reduce coupling <br>-This is a logical representation of the only message queue in the system (for readability) <br>- table: notifications_to_be_orchestrated"]:::description
         MessageQueueDB1@{ shape: cyl, label: "MessageQueueDB1 \n -PostgreSQL"}
     end

     subgraph MessageQueueAPI2
-        MessageQueueAPI2Description["<br>- C# API <br>-Abstracts PostgreSQL interaction to reduce coupling <br>-This is a logical representation of the only message queue in the system (for readability)"]:::description
+        MessageQueueAPI2Description["<br>- C# API <br>-Abstracts PostgreSQL interaction to reduce coupling <br>-This is a logical representation of the only message queue in the system (for readability) <br>- table: notifications_to_be_sent"]:::description
         MessageQueueDB2@{ shape: cyl, label: "MessageQueueDB2 \n -PostgreSQL"}
     end

     subgraph NotificationOrchestratorWorker
-        NotificationOrchestratorWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Looks up the recipient user's notification preferences and decides to either send or postpone <br>- SendNotificationNow() dynamically populates the email template with FluentEmail and publishes the notification to <br>- PostponeNotification() saves the notification to NotificationOrchestratorWorkerDB <br> - At 08:00, 12:00 and 16:00 it selects all notifications from the database and merges them into one summarized notification per user and queues them to be sent"]:::description
+        NotificationOrchestratorWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Dequeues notifcations from the bale 'notifications_to_be_orchestrated' <br>- Looks up the recipient user's notification preferences and decides to either send or postpone <br>- SendNotificationNow() dynamically populates the email template with FluentEmail and publishes the notification to <br>- PostponeNotification() saves the notification to NotificationOrchestratorWorkerDB <br> - At 08:00, 12:00 and 16:00 it selects all notifications from the database and merges them into one summarized notification per user and queues them to be sent"]:::description
         NotificationOrchestratorWorkerDB@{ shape: cyl, label: "NotificationOrchestratorWorkerDB"}
     end

     subgraph EmailSenderWorker
-        EmailSenderWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Fetches a batch of ready-to-send messages and just sends them.
+        EmailSenderWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Dequeues notifications from the table 'notifications_to_be_sent' and just sends them.
 Simple as that. <br> -Can be used for all sending purposes throughout the system (single-notification emails, aggregated-notifications emails)"]:::description end

     subgraph EmailTemplateAPI